National Shrine of Saint Francis of Assisi

 Walk from the Montgomery Street BART station west along Market Street for one block to Kearny Street; turn right on Kearny, and about a half block from the corner you will find a MUNI bus stop.
 You can take the 30, 45, or 8BX lines.
 Regardless of which bus you take, get off at Green Street.
 (If you feel unsure about the stop, ask the bus driver for help.)
 See the small map in this section to locate the MUNI bus stop relative to the BART station; see the larger map above to find the bus stops near the Shrine.

-If you you have any difficulty finding a cab near the Montgomery Street BART station, go to the corner of Market Street and New Montgomery Street and you will find a taxi stand in front of the Sheraton Palace Hotel.
+If you prefer to take a taxi instead of calling Uber or Lyft and if you have any difficulty finding a cab near the Montgomery Street BART station, go to the corner of Market Street and New Montgomery Street and you will find a taxi stand in front of the Sheraton Palace Hotel.
 Tell the driver you want to go to North Beach at the corner of Columbus and Vallejo.